For Fans Of

 12. Fashion Statements Of The Socially Aware

 13. Absolutely Absolute Absolution

 ‘Songs For The Firing Squad’ is out now via Pure Noise Records.

-As per SYSC’s recent controversy, they removed their short-term touring bassist, Andrew Milam (ex-Artorias), not an official member who also didn’t play on any releases, once they learnt of the rape allegations against him.
-From what I’ve seen, they didn’t sweep it under the rug, they addressed it, and did what they could given the circumstances.
-It does suck seeing them being crucified for trying to do the right thing, though.
-With them being on PNR, it’s likely they’ve been told to not say anything further on the matter too.
+Regarding SYSC’s recent controversy, they removed their short-term touring bassist, Andrew Milam (ex-Artorias), who was not an official member and who also didn’t play on any releases, once they learnt of the rape allegations against him.
+From what I’ve seen, they didn’t sweep it under the rug, they addressed it as quick as they could, and did what they could given the serious circumstances.
+It does suck seeing the band being crucified for trying to do the right thing, though.
+With them being on Pure Noise Records, it’s likely they’ve been told to not say anything further on the matter too.
 Until I learn otherwise, I currently have no problem covering SYSC on KYS.
 Just being upfront.
-Happy to talk with any and all about it below!
+Happy to talk with any and all about it below.